Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Discussion

 Performing fast sampling during the MCMC analysis requires evolving the wave propagation as efficiently as possible.
 There is a natural trade-off between refining the resolution of our numerical domain for accurate modeling and the time each step during sampling takes.
 However, the question of how accurately one must model data for parameter estimation depends crucially on the SNR.
 Simply speaking, if the noise in the signal is much larger than the numerical inaccuracies from the modeling, the width of the reconstructed posteriors will be broad and dominated by noise.
 Biases would be present if the SNR is high enough so that the analysis is sensitive to the details of the model.
 It would be visible by posteriors whose highest density intervals would not contain the injected parameters.

 Let us make two comments.
 First, in our work, we assume the same resolution for the injection and the modeling, which, by construction, avoids biases in a noiseless injection.
-Second, as a measure of how accurately our modeling waveforms capture the quasi-normal mode ringing, we also extracted the $n=0$ fundamental mode for the canonical analog model case and compared it to values known in the literature\cite{Matyjasek:2024uwo}.
-We can extract the real part of the fundamental mode with a relative error of 0.0005 and 0.0003 for its imaginary part.
+Second, as a measure of how accurately our modeling waveforms capture the quasinormal mode ringing, we also extracted the fundamental quasinormal mode for the canonical analog model case and compared it to values known in the literature\cite{Matyjasek:2024uwo}.
+More specifically, we fitted a damped sinusoid to the exponentially decaying part of the injected signal.
+As a result, we obtained the real part of the fundamental mode with relative errors of 0.0005 and 0.0003 for its imaginary part.

 We note that using a higher resolution during sampling is, in principle, possible but would significantly increase the analysis time.
-To avoid this limitation, one could run a higher resolution for a grid of the RZ parameters before sampling, store it, and interpolate between them later during sampling.
+To avoid this limitation, one could run a higher resolution simulation for a grid of the RZ parameters before sampling, store it, and interpolate between them later during sampling.